Actyx/advanced-example/README.md

 # Demo Machine Integration

-This Project is a very trivial but common use-case in factories.
+This Project is a very trivial but a common use-case in factories.

 You have a number of machines with already existing PLC programs installed, a more or less well documented API and the requirement to show the state of the machines on a dashboard.
 Last but not lest the current task should be traced as well.

-The Setup looks like that:
+## The Setup looks like that

 ```text
                      Dashboard